-When returning to your property after a natural disaster, consider the following to protect your health:
+Your health is important, so when you’re returning to your property after a natural disaster, consider the following to stay safe:

-- Do not enter your property until you are advised that it is safe to do so by emergency services, utilities companies or your local council.
+- Don’t enter your property until you have been told it is safe to do so by emergency services, utilities companies or your local council.

-- Sewerage and septic systems may be disrupted causing health risks.
+- Be aware that sewerage and septic systems may be disrupted and cause health risks.

-- Be aware that potentially hazardous materials may be hidden under the rubble.
+- Be aware that hazardous materials may be hidden under rubble.

-- Building rubble should not be buried as it may contain hazardous materials.
+- Don’t bury building rubble as it may contain hazardous materials.

-- Waste generated because of the natural disaster needs to go to lawful facilities to ensure soil, water and human health is protected.
+- Waste caused by a natural disaster needs to go to lawful disposal facilities to protect soil, water and human health.

 Repairing your home

-For a full list of minor building alterations that can be undertake without approval and the relevant provisions that must be complied with, please visit the Exempt Development page on the Planning Portal.
+For a full list of minor building alterations that don’t need approval and the relevant provisions, please see exempt development.

 Rebuilding your home